 How to Stop Moles from Digging Holes in the Lawn

-Rats burrow small holes in areas near tree snags, fences, and big roots.
-Typically, there will be signs of gnawing and soil that was thrown out of the holes just outside the area.
+Rats burrow holes in areas near tree snags, fences, and big roots.
+Typically, there will be signs of gnawing and soil thrown out of the holes just outside the area.

 Rat holes in your yard are characteristically about 3 inches wide and will show signs of small rodent activity at or near the opening.

-Too many rat holes around your lawn and yard could be a sign of rat infestation.
-To get rid of rats and stop the holes, clear bushes and mow overgrown grass in your yard, remove their open food sources, and apply a natural rat repellent such as the Shake Away 5006358 Rodent Repellent Granules.
+Too many rat holes around your lawn and yard could signify rat infestation.
+To get rid of rats and stop the holes, clear bushes and mow overgrown grass in your yard, remove their open food sources, and apply a natural rat repellent such as the Shake-Away 5006358 Rodent Repellent Granules.

 Chipmunks and Squirrels

-If you have nutsedge weed in your lawn, squirrels may also dig up small holes in order to get the tubers and feed on them.
+If you have nutsedge weed in your lawn, squirrels may dig up small holes to get the tubers and feed on them.

-Chipmunks, on the other hand, dig small burrows and tunnels in the yard where they hide in case of impending danger.
-Chipmunk holes can be found in areas in your lawn where there are log piles, stumps, and buildings.
+On the other hand, Chipmunks dig small burrows and tunnels in the yard where they hide in case of impending danger.
+Chipmunk holes can be found in areas on your lawn where there are log piles, stumps, and buildings.

 Some insects live in the ground during winter and emerge in the spring.
 This happens when they’re in their larval stage, and when they emerge, they can leave small holes in your yard.
 An example is cicadas and Japanese beetles.